hanmpark/scholarship_logtime/README.md

 Hello there !

-Here's my first personal project which is a program that may be interesting to **GEN scholarship students**:
+Here's my first personal project which is a program that may be interesting to **42 GEN scholarship students**:
 It calculates the total logtime a person has done from the 27th to the 26th of the current month or the month you chose, counting _*bonus time_ from the previous month if there is any !
-It tells you the public holidays of the month and adds 7 hours automatically.

-*  NOTES:
+## NOTES
    -  If you have chosen the current month, the program also tells you:
       - how much time is left before the 27th
       - how many days are left before the 27th (counting days off if you have set any)